googlicius/jenkins-terraform/README.md

 8. Assign an elastic IP to Network Inteface created in step 7
 9. Create an EC2 instance and install/enable Jenkins

+### Create an EC2 key pair:
+Go to your AWS EC2 console and click Key Pairs on the left sidebar.
+Let name it `terraform_key` or whatever.
+Store it in secret location that no one knows except you.

 ### Apply provision:

 ```